GIScience/gis-training-resource-center/content/Modul_5/en_qgis_non_spatial_tools_ex1.md

 ::::

-6. Use the table functions to calculate the area of each region in square kilometers and the density of the population.
+6. Use the table functions to calculate the area of each region in square kilometres and the density of the population.
 See the Wiki entry on [Table functions](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_table_functions_wiki.html) for further information.
     - Create a new column/field named `"area_sqkm"` using the field calculator.
 Ensure decimal numbers are used as the field type.
 For the calculation use the expression: `$area / (1000 * 1000)`
     - Create another column/field named `"pop_per_sqkm"` with decimal numbers as field type.
 Use the expression: `"Total" / "area_sqkm"` for the calculation.